 Locally known as the green heart of King’s Lynn, The Walks is a 17 hectare park full of beautifully well-tendered gardens, perfect picnic spots and modern amenities.
 The open space has two play areas, a parkour unit, a multi-use games area and historical sites including the 15th century Red Mount Chapel.

-During this Summer season, pick your own delicious blueberries at Fairgreen Farms.
+Pick your own delicious blueberries at Fairgreen Farms.
 With three fields dedicated to the production of this super food, you are invited to come and pick your own during the harvest period.
 With easily accessible blueberry bushes free from thorns, the activity is safe and suitable for all ages and abilities.

-Soak up the captivating views, tranquil atmosphere, and have a truly relaxing break at Gooderstone Water Gardens this Summer.
+Soak up the captivating views, tranquil atmosphere, and have a truly relaxing break at Gooderstone Water Gardens this Autumn.
 Sitting well within the Norfolk countryside, the 6.5 acre garden is the ideal attraction for garden lovers, nature enthusiasts and inspired photographers.

 At Westacre Gardens, view and choose from a vibrant selection of unique and interesting plants grown in their lovely nursery.
 Take a tour through the stunning display gardens and browse their wide range of perennials, alpines, shrubs, grasses, and more on sale.